 Skiing in Borovets

-Nowadays, Borovets is one of Bulgaria’s most popular ski resorts, but its rich history could be traced back to 1896.
+Nowadays, Borovets is one of the most popular ski resorts in Bulgaria, but its rich history could be traced all the way back to 1896.
 Originating as the summer residence with a few hunting lodges for the Bulgarian monarchs, Borovets became the first mountain resort on the Balkans.
 During the last few decades, Borovets developed as a trendy ski resort and an excellent destination for winter sports.
 Skiing in Borovets is now the first choice for people from all over the world.

-Visitors can enjoy approximately 60 km of ski-runs spread across three ski centres in Borovets:
+Visitors can enjoy approximately 60 km of ski-runs spread across three ski zones in Borovets ski resort:

 Ski Centre Sitnyakovo

-Ski Centre Sitnyakovo is located in the city centre of Borovets.
+Ski Centre Sitnyakovo is located in the city center of Borovets.
 It is not only the largest ski zone, but it also offers the widest variety of slopes.
-Served by two high-speed quads and a few smaller lifts, the ski centre offers access to 12 different ski runs.
+Served by two high-speed quads and a few smaller lifts, the ski center offers access to 12 different ski runs.
 Most of the beginners’ slopes are also located at Ski Centre Sitnyakovo.
 If you are an experienced skier, though, you can enjoy the more challenging Sitnyakovo 2,3 and Martinovi Baraki 2,3,4 slopes.
-Ski Centre Sitnyakovo also offers night skiing, which I strongly recommend.
+Ski Centre Sitnyakovo also offers night skiing, which I strongly recommend when skiing in Borovets.

 Ski Centre Markudjik

-Ski Centre Markudjik is located at an altitude of approximately 2500 meters, which makes it the highest ski zone in Borovets.
+Ski Centre Markudjik is located at an altitude of approximately 2500 meters, which makes it the highest zone in Borovets ski resort.
 To get there, you need to get the “Gondola Lift” Yastrebets.
 There are only 5 ski runs, each served by a small lift.
 You will be able to enjoy the red and black slopes while admiring the stunning snowy mountain peaks in the distance.

 Be sure to check the weather conditions before heading to Ski Centre Markudjik.
 Sometimes in windy weather, the ski zone is closed.